vihugoos/certificate-generator/README.md

 To get started, you need to have <strong>Node.js 18+</strong> installed on your machine, for more information visit <a href="https://nodejs.org/en/download/"> Node.js Downloads</a>.

-<strong>Obs:</strong> This guide will only serve to run the project locally (development environment).
+<strong>Obs:</strong> This guide will only serve to run the project locally (development environment), initially based on linux systems.

 ### Prerequisites

-Other than node.js, no prerequisites are needed to install the application.
+In addition to node.js, you will need to have <a href="https://www.google.com/chrome/">Google Chrome</a> installed on your machine as it will be used for PDF conversion.

 ### Installation